Freiling87/CCU/CCU/Scratchpad.md

 New
 ###			C	Bodyguarded - Supergoon
 New
+##		C	Subclass
+One trait for each vanilla agent (32 is a lot) Designed to make Class Solidarity worth taking for custom characters
 ##		C	Tethers
 ###			C	Types depend on vanilla variable
 ##		C	Trait Gates